-- Dual frequency/Multiple Constellation SBAS.
-This is known as next generation SBAS and will use the recent development of a civil frequency, known as L5 for GPS and E5a for Galileo.
+- Dual frequency-Multiple Constellation SBAS.
+This is known as next generation SBAS and used two civil signals and two constellations (GPS and Galileo).
 This will provide significant performance improvements over single frequency SBAS, particularly in regions with dynamic ionosphere.

 - Precise Point Positioning (PPP).
 PPP is a method that provides highly accurately position solutions with accuracy better than 10 centimetres.